 Yes, it’s possible to test gold with bleach at home.
 I don’t recommend it though as bleach can permanently damage your gold item.

 Drop a small amount of bleach on the surface of your gold item.
 It’s not authentic if it shows signs of discoloration.
-Real gold will not change color when exposed to bleach.
+Real gold won’t change color when exposed to bleach.

-Once you’re done with the bleach gold test remember to rinse the tested item thoroughly.
+Once you’re done with the bleach gold test remember to thoroughly rinse the tested item.

 Is it Possible to Test Gold With Lemon Juice at Home?